Agriculture

 1. What is a good salinity level for soil?

-Uttar Pradesh has the most saline soil all over India.
+Gujarat has the most saline soil all over India.

 Many crops can grow in Saline soil such as Barley, cotton, Sugar beet, Sugarcane, Rice, Mustard, Maize, green gram, Sunflower, sesame, Linseed, Bajra etc.

-Soil Salinity can be detected by checking the Electric Conductivity of the field or the soil samples be sent to labs for testing.
+Soil Salinity can be detected by checking the Electric Conductivity of the field or the soil samples to be sent to labs for testing.

-The pH of saline soil is usually less than 8.5
+The pH of saline soil is usually less than 8.5 which is near to neutral pH of 7.

 Akshay Pokharkar